drtheuns/apitizer_php/docs/user-guide/exception-handling.md

 there are 3 ways to change the exception handling:

 - Globally
-- For one or multiple query builders.
+- For one or multiple schemas.
-- For one specific query builder instance.
+- For one specific schema instance.

 All of these cases are accomplished in the same way: by changing the ExceptionStrategy.
 There are two strategies available out of the box: